odriverobotics/ODrive/docs/troubleshooting.md

 * `ERROR_CPR_OUT_OF_RANGE = 0x02`

 Confirm you have entered the correct count per rotation (CPR) for [your encoder](https://docs.odriverobotics.com/encoders).
-The ODrive uses your supplied value for the `.motor.config.pole_pairs` to measure the CPR.
+The ODrive uses your supplied value for the motor pole pairs to measure the CPR.
 So you should also double check this value.

 Note that the AMT encoders are configurable using the micro-switches on the encoder PCB and so you may need to check that these are in the right positions.
 If your encoder lists its pulse per rotation (PPR) multiply that number by four to get CPR.